-Hazard Rating Hi gh Risk 🗌 Need More 🗌 Not 🔲 Info Applicable ŕes No Need More Not FACTORS Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour?
+Hazard Rating Hi gh Risk Low Risk Need More Info Not Applicable Yes No Need More Not FACTORS Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour?
 Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour where high winds are common?
 Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour on or near a fault line (where earthquakes are likely to occur)?
-Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour at risk for landslides and avalanches?
-Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour where the weather changes quickly and often (changing air pressure)?
+Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour at risk for landslides and avalanches? such as Are there areas in your community near a fully or partially enclosed body of water such as a lake or harbour where the weather changes quickly and often (changing air pressure)?
 Are there areas in your community at risk for landslides and avalanches?